 Here's an example from my personal life.
 When I wanted to stop smoking, I joined a group course that followed the Allen Carr Easyway To Stop Smoking methodology.
 Our course leader was an expert in teaching it, and he gave us advice and told us what to do.
 All we had to do was to follow his instructions to stop smoking.
 That's consulting.

-Here’s another example.
-In my earlier years, I worked with various counsellors and therapists because I was feeling stuck and depressed.
-Therapists would ask me what I thought my problem was, and we’d examine the root cause, which was usually my relationship with my father.
-Then, we’d go further into depth, revisit my past, and work on my unresolved issues to heal old wounds.
-But with my coach, it was about changing who I was now and creating a different future for myself.
-“Given this problem you have right now (with your father), what do you want to create?” my coach would ask, and I’d tell him that I wanted to let go of my anger and find peace with myself.
-Then, we’d do some exercises, and I’d take action – some of which was uncomfortable – and a long-term problem began fading away, and I started to feel better.
+Here's another example.
+I worked with various counsellors and therapists in my earlier years because I was feeling stuck and depressed.
+Therapists would ask me what I thought my problem was, and we'd examine the root cause, which was usually my relationship with my father.
+Then, we'd go further into depth, revisit my past, and work on my unresolved issues to heal old wounds.
+But with my coach was about changing who I was now and creating a different future for myself.
+"Given this problem you have right now (with your father), what do you want to create?" my coach would ask, and I'd tell him that I wanted to let go of my anger and find peace with myself.
+Then, we'd do some exercises, and I'd take action - some of which was uncomfortable - and a long-term problem began fading away, and I started to feel better.

 Another way to explain how coaching works is to explain where it comes from.
 Modern-day life and business coaching comes from sports and the performing arts and does not come from the world of psychology and medicine as most people believe it does.
-It’s essential to be clear on this because it gives more clarity about what coaching can do for us.
+It's essential to be clear on this because it clarifies what coaching can do for us.

 Many of the world's top athletes, actors, and performers have coaches, and this demonstrates that the more sincere and devoted we are at being great at what we do, the more likely we are to have a coach or even more than one coach, and that we will be coached regularly.